Assignment #6: Orbit Report¶

-Your completed assignment should look something like this:
+Your completed assignment should look something like this demo app.

 Please do not attempt this assignment until after your first lesson on Angular.
 It can be tempting to dive right in, but Angular is a broad topic, and you want to wait to have a solid understanding of the framework before you get started.